nick-monto/Specs2text/README.md

 # Specs2Text

-This is a reimplementation of the [Jasper](https://arxiv.org/pdf/1904.03288.pdf) speech-to-text network on Intel optimized TensorFlow using the included Keras API.
+This is an in progress reimplementation of the [Jasper](https://arxiv.org/pdf/1904.03288.pdf) speech-to-text network on Intel optimized
+TensorFlow using the included Keras API.

 In order to run this network you will first need to download and extract the appropraite training data.
 In order to do this, set this master folder